 Each Tranche of Notes is expected on issue to have the following credit ratings from the respective credit rating agencies below.
-The credit ratings will be specified in the applicable Final Terms or Drawdown Prospectus.
+The credit ratings will be specified in the applicable Final Terms or Drawdown Prospectus (subject to approval from the Central Bank).

-Fitch Moody's BB-
+Fitch Moody's B+ B1

 In general, European regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the European Community and registered under Regulation (EC) No. 1060/2009 of the European Parliament and of the Council of 16 September 2009 on rating agencies as amended (the "CRA Regulation").
 The credit ratings included or referred to in this Base Prospectus will be treated for the purposes of the CRA Regulation as having been issued by Fitch Ratings Ltd ("Fitch") and Moody's Investors Service Limited ("Moody's", and together with Fitch, the "Rating Agencies").
-Each of the Rating Agencies is a credit rating agency established and operating in the European Community and is registered under the CRA Regulation.
+Each of the Rating Agencies is a credit rating agency established and operating in the European Community and is registered under the CRA Regulation

-Whether or not a rating in relation to any Tranche of Notes will be treated as having been issued by a credit rating agency established in the European Union (the "EU") and registered under the CRA Regulation will be disclosed in the relevant Final Terms or Drawdown Prospectus.
+Whether or not a rating in relation to any Tranche of Notes will be treated as having been issued by a credit rating agency established in the European Union (the "EU") and registered under the CRA Regulation will be disclosed in the relevant Final Terms or Drawdown Prospectus (subject to approval from the Central Bank).